Seedockh/myS3/README.md

 - [ ] Create a route which allow to get blob metadata.
 Infos: path and size

 ### .step_05
-- [ ] Create a simple web interface with React or Angular 😎
+- [ ] Create a simple web interface with Vue 😎

 ### bonus
 - [ ] Add bucket and|or blob sharing permission (read|write)